 - Download: 49Mbps (51% slower)

 - Upload: 31Mbps (68% slower)

 Speed is certainly one of HMA’s strong points.
 It’s one of the fastest VPNs we’ve tested — if you’re looking for reliably strong performance for streaming or browsing overseas, it’s definitely worth considering HideMyAss.

 How Fast is HideMyAss Compared to Other VPNs?

 To ensure our speed test findings are as accurate as possible, we also tested HideMyAss and 17 other popular VPNs using our bespoke VPN speed testing tool.
 These tests run every six hours, and we report the results as we find them, eliminating the possibility of any bias.

 The graph below compares HideMyAss’ average loss of internet speed to other popular VPNs while running on our New York server.

 We found that HideMyAss is one of the fastest VPN services on the market.
-When connecting to a local VPN server from New York, HideMyAss is consistently the best performing VPN — averaging a download speed loss of just 7%.
+When connecting to a local VPN server from New York, HideMyAss is consistently one of the best performing VPNs — averaging a download speed loss of just 7%.

 HMA’s Speed Test Feature